The Grands Prix de la Création de la Ville de Paris are changing!

 • The competition is aimed at companies.

-• Candidates must have been in business for at least one year on the competition registration date: (date on which the company or brand was established - Kbis or k extract, D1 extract for artisans).
+• Candidates must have been in business for at least one year on the competition registration date: (date on which the company or brand was established - Kbis or k extract, D1 extract for craftspeople).

 • Candidates' professional activity must be registered with the French tax authorities.